-If Pace cancels the overseas component of a faculty-led program due to a threat (i.e., COVID-19) or cancels the course due to under-enrollment, the $500 deposit, $100 Study Abroad fee, and any of the remaining Program Fee that has been paid will be returned to the students’ Pace account.
+If Pace cancels the overseas component of a faculty-led program due to a threat (i.e., COVID-19) or under-enrollment, the $500 deposit, $100 Study Abroad fee, and any of the remaining Program Fee that has been paid will be returned to the students’ Pace account.

-- Note: If there are outstanding fees on your student account, the funds returned to you may automatically be applied to pay the balance.
-If not, refunds will be processed based on the method that the student has set up with Pace (BankMobile, check, etc.) If you have questions about a refund, please reach out to the Office of Student Assistance (firstname.lastname@example.org) and copy our office (email@example.com).
+- Note: If there are outstanding fees on the student's account, the funds returned to the student may automatically be applied to pay the balance.
+If not, refunds will be processed based on the method that the student has set up with BankMobile.
+Visit the BankMobile website for more information.
+If you have questions about a refund, please reach out to the Office of the Registrar and copy the Education Abroad office on your outreach (firstname.lastname@example.org).

 How do I get (or renew) a passport?

 For U.S. citizens, information on applying for a new passport (or renewing) can be found on the U.S. State Department website.
 Your passport should be valid for at least 6 months beyond your study abroad program’s end date.
-At this time (July 2020), the U.S. State Department is recommending that people don’t submit applications for passports until they resume normal operations.
-As such, passport processing is taking much longer due to COVID-19.
+Passport processing is taking much longer due to COVID-19.
 Please allow plenty of time for processing, and plan well in advance – especially since you may need to obtain a visa to study abroad with your new passport, which could take several additional weeks.

 Do I need a visa to study abroad?